raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_2.md

-## Task 3: Drawing ideas
+## Task 1: Drawing ideas
-In  this task you will undertake [Lesson 5, Unit 2, Digital Storytelling](http://ncce.io/l8sQ03), (L5: Drawing ideas_Unit2_GBICi1b_KS1Storytelling).
-For this task you will use the three resources in Lesson 5, Unit 2 folder.
-They include: the teacher-facing [Lesson Plan](http://ncce.io/6CRfZV) and the [Presentation Slides](http://ncce.io/PDlCFh).
-(Again note that the Presentation Slides labels the activities in the top right-hand corner to help you navigate the lesson).
-The third document you will need is the [Labelled Drawing Template](http://ncce.io/98UccZ) which you will need to print one copy of.
+In this task, you will undertake [Unit 2 – Digital storytelling – Lesson 5 – Drawing ideas](http://ncce.io/l8sQ03).
+Use the three lesson resources provided: the teacher-facing [lesson plan](http://ncce.io/6CRfZV), the [presentation slides](http://ncce.io/PDlCFh), and the [Labelled drawing template](http://ncce.io/98UccZ) (print one copy).
+(Note that the presentation slides label the activities in the top right-hand corner to help you navigate the lesson.)

 This lesson focuses on ideas for interactive stories, enabling you to develop your own, very simple digital story.
-The lesson begins with story ideas using the template provided and then follows with identifying suitable Blocks to achieve those ideas with a focus on sequence.
+The lesson begins with developing story ideas using the template provided, followed by identifying suitable blocks to achieve those ideas, with a focus on sequence.

-Develop a section of your digital story idea (or the whole of your idea) in to a program.
-Remember to save the project as you will then use the template and the digital story to model to the class when you teach Lesson 5, Unit 2.
-You will also share your project with the GBIC team in Task 7.
+Develop a section of your digital story idea (or the whole of your idea) into a program.
+Make sure that you save the project, as you will use the template and the digital story to demonstrate to the class when you teach Unit 2 – Lesson 5.
+You will also share your project with the GBIC team in Task 5.

-Click the green button (below right) for the next step in this session.
+Click the green button (below right) to go to the next step in this session.

-If you need to go back to the list of contents for this session (Session 3), click [here](https://projects.raspberrypi.org/en/projects/KS1StorytellingTraining_Session3_GBICi1b).
+You can go back to the [list of contents for this session (Session 3) here](https://projects.raspberrypi.org/en/projects/KS1StorytellingTraining_Session3_GBICi1b).
-If you need to access the menu for Sessions 1, 2 and 3, click [here](https://projects.raspberrypi.org/en/pathways/ks1-storytellingtraining-gbici1b).
+You can access the [menu for Sessions 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/ks1-storytellingtraining-gbici1b).